 Before you think about selling up everything Emile Hirsch ‘Into the Wild’ style and moving to the wilderness by yourself, it is important to highlight two things first:

-- Thoreau walked into the nearby town of Concord, Massachusetts almost daily and received visitors regularly.
+- Thoreau walked into the nearby town of Concord, Massachusetts, almost daily and received visitors regularly.

-- Hirsch’s character in ‘Into the Wild’ Christopher McCandless (**spoiler alert**) dies after eating a poisonous plant and concludes “Happiness only real when shared.”
+- In ‘Into the Wild’, Hirsch’s character Christopher McCandless (**spoiler alert**) dies after eating a poisonous plant and concludes, “Happiness only real when shared.”

 When solitude doesn’t involve nature and is forced upon someone, it is often considered a devastating form of punishment.
 For this reason, solitary confinement is used by various prisons all over the world.
-The way it is used is typically in violation of human rights, or the UN’s Mandela Rules, which states that humans must not be “without meaningful human contact for more than 15 consecutive days” (Martin, 2016).
+However, the way it is used is typically in violation of human rights, or the UN’s Mandela Rules, which states that humans must not be “without meaningful human contact for more than 15 consecutive days” (Martin, 2016).

-Consequently, I can’t help but feel that except for a few individual cases or for people who are very introverted, too much isolation does more harm than good.
+Consequently, I can’t help but feel that except for a few individual cases or people who are very introverted, too much isolation does more harm than good.

 The Merriam-Webster dictionary defines loneliness as: